Five people holding up their hands wearing silver and gold fidget rings and bracelets

 There are three types of undertones:

-• Cool: which is defined by pink and bluish undertones
+1. Cool.
+Defined by pink and bluish undertones

-• Warm: which is defined by peach, yellow, and golden undertones
+2. Warm.
+Defined by peach, yellow, and golden undertones

-• Neutral: whose undertones are roughly the same as one's natural skin tone
+3. Neutral.
+Defined by undertones are roughly the same as one's natural skin tone

 The belief is that our undertones can influence what colors and metal types look good on us.